-AP FACT CHECK: Biden’s claims in his State of Union address
+AP FACT CHECK: Biden’s State of Union is off on guns, EVs

 The half-day trip in June came after months of criticism from Republicans and some in her own party over her absence and that of Biden from the border at a time when immigration officers have logged record numbers of encounters with migrants attempting to cross into the U.S.

-Associated Press writers Christopher Rugaber, Ricardo Alonso-Zaldivar, Amanda Seitz, Hope Yen and Calvin Woodward in Washington, David Klepper in Providence, Rhode Island, John Seewer in Toledo, Ohio, and Karena Phan in New York contributed to this report.
+Associated Press writers Ricardo Alonso-Zaldivar and Amanda Seitz in Washington, David Klepper in Providence, Rhode Island, John Seewer in Toledo, Ohio, and Karena Phan in New York contributed to this report.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.